petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/notification-api-basics.md

 Liferay's headless delivery application provides REST and GraphQL services for subscribing to or unsubscribing from notifications for platform events across several default applications.
 Access these services using methods such as cURL commands and Java classes.

-Manage notifications for the following applications under the `headless-delivery` namespace: blogs, document folders, knowledge base articles, message board messages, message board sections, message board threads, structured content folders, structured content, wiki nodes, and wiki pages.
+You can manage notifications for these applications under the `headless-delivery` namespace: blogs, document folders, knowledge base articles, message board messages, message board sections, message board threads, structured content folders, structured content, wiki nodes, and wiki pages.

 Start by setting up the environment and gathering the necessary information.